curl/everything-curl/libcurl/conn/proxies.md

 names.

-You can also opt to set the type of the proxy with a separate option if you prefer to only set the host name, using `CURLOPT_PROXYTYPE`.
+You can also opt to set the type of the proxy with a separate option if you prefer to only set the hostname, using `CURLOPT_PROXYTYPE`.
 Similarly, you can set the proxy port number to use with `CURLOPT_PROXYPORT`.

 ## Local or proxy name lookup

 In a section above you can see that different proxy setups allow the name resolving to be done by different parties involved in the transfer.
-You can in several cases either have the client resolve the server host name and pass on the IP address to the proxy to connect to - which of course assumes that the name lookup works accurately on the client system - or you can hand over the name to the proxy to have the proxy resolve the name; converting it to
+You can in several cases either have the client resolve the server hostname and pass on the IP address to the proxy to connect to - which of course assumes that the name lookup works accurately on the client system - or you can hand over the name to the proxy to have the proxy resolve the name; converting it to